DanniRodrJ/tinyllama_fine_tuning/README.md

 ...
 2025-11-07 12:34:xx - INFO - Base model and LoRA adapters merged.
 ...
-✅ CICLO DE INFERENCIA DE CLASE COMPLETADO ✅
+✅ CLASS INFERENCE CYCLE COMPLETED ✅
 Instruction: I'd like information about my checked baggage allowance, how can I find it?
 Response Generated:
 To find details regarding your checked baggage allowance, please follow these steps: